Poincaré lemma: On polynomial differential forms

+Remark: With the same proof, the same results hold when $R = k[\![x_1, \dots, x_n]\!]$ is the ring of formal power series or the ring of germs of holomorphic functions.
+A suitably modified proof also shows the $\bar \partial$-Poincaré lemma; namely, the use of the fundamental theorem of calculus is replaced by Cauchy's integral formula.

 On singular spaces

 The Poincaré lemma generally fails for singular spaces.
 For example, if one considers algebraic differential forms on a complex algebraic variety (in the Zariski topology), the lemma is not true for those differential forms.
+One way to resolve this is to use formal forms and the resulting algebraic de Rham cohomology can compute a singular cohomology.

 However, the variants of the lemma still likely hold for some singular spaces (precise formulation and proof depend on the definitions of such spaces and non-smooth differential forms on them.)
 For example, Kontsevich and Soibelman claim the lemma holds for certain variants of different forms (called PA forms) on their piecewise algebraic spaces.

+The homotopy invariance fails for intersection cohomology; in particular, the Poincaré lemma fails for such cohomology.